 InvestmentPitch Media Video Discusses Foremost Lithium and the Appointment of Jason Barnard to its Board of Directors

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- Foremost Lithium Resource & Technology Ltd. (CSE:FAT) (OTCQB:FRRSF) (FSE:F0R0) a Canadian hard-rock lithium exploration and development company focused on playing a critical role in the production of ethically produced battery-grade lithium hydroxide, has appointed Jason Barnard to its Board of Directors.
+VANCOUVER, British Columbia, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- Foremost Lithium Resource & Technology Ltd. FAT FRRSF F a Canadian hard-rock lithium exploration and development company focused on playing a critical role in the production of ethically produced battery-grade lithium hydroxide, has appointed Jason Barnard to its Board of Directors.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: